ip-repo/guides/export-sql-table-from-local-windows-server/export-sql-table-from-local-windows-server.md

 ```
 We need to restart the MySQL[version] service
 <img src="service.jpg"></img>
-Now everything is set and its time to create our csv file.
-Open the
+Now everything is set and its time to export our table as  csv file.
 ```sql
 SELECT * INTO OUTFILE 'my_table.csv' FIELDS TERMINATED BY ','OPTIONALLY ENCLOSED BY '"' LINES TERMINATED BY '\n' FROM table;
 ```
 Now our file is created, but where is it?
 MySQL server dont create the file by default on the local machine it will be created on the server data file and can be found inside the specific database folder
 <img src="thefile.jpg"></img>
-dont forget to disable scripts on power PowerShell
+Dont forget to disable scripts on power PowerShell
 ```powerhsell
 Set-ExecutionPolicy Restricted
 ```